 providing values for the mandatory settings, which are all found under the

 These settings include:

-ZULIP_ADMINISTRATOR: the email address of the person or team maintaining this installation and who will get support emails.
+ZULIP_ADMINISTRATOR: the email address of the person or team maintaining this installation and who will get support and error emails.

 AUTHENTICATION_BACKENDS: a list of enabled authentication mechanisms.
 You’ll need to enable at least one authentication mechanism by uncommenting its corresponding line, and then also do any additional configuration required for that backend as documented in the